DeepL Glossary Sync

 Sync is Retroactive

-If you already have phrases that have been translated by the DeepL MTE and you then add a new glossary term, any preexisting phrases that contain the new glossary term will be re-translated using the term.
+If you already have phrases that have been translated by the Google MTE and you then add a new glossary term or edit an existing term or translation, any preexisting phrases that contain the new glossary term will be re-translated using the term.

 Note that this will only affect phrases that have a machine translation.
 If the phrase had been modified by a human translator, then the sync is not retroactive for that phrase.